FACT: The most common form of the condition is plaque psoriasis, found in about 80% of people with psoriasis.

 Psoriasis is far from a one-size-fits-all disease.
 There are several different types of psoriasis, and each has its own distinct set of symptoms and characteristics, so it’s important to know the differences.

 Talk to a dermatologist if you think you have any of the signs or symptoms of psoriasis.

 The most common form of psoriasis, found in about 80% of people with the condition.

 Raised, inflamed, red lesions on the skin covered with scaly, silvery plaques.

 Elbows, knees, scalp, back, and lower back.
 Also found on nails, legs, hands, genitals, and breasts.

-Guttate psoriasis often starts in childhood or young adulthood.
-It appears as small, red, individual spots on the skin of the torso, arms, and legs.
-These spots are not usually as thick as plaque lesions.
+This type of psoriasis often starts in childhood or young adulthood, with spots that are not usually as thick as plaque lesions.

-A particularly inflammatory form of psoriasis affecting most of the body surface, it is characterized by periodic, widespread, fiery redness of the skin and the shedding of scales in sheets.
+Widespread, fiery redness of the skin and shedding of scales in sheets.

 Most of the body surface.